PIH/openmrs-module-mirebalaismetadata/README.md

 You will at some point want to look up whether a concept exists in some or another package.

 To accomplish this you can use the tool in mds-search. `cd` into `mds-search`.
 Then run `./update.sh` to unzip all the MDS packages in this repo into the mds-search directory.
-Then use `./findconcept.sh 123` to find the bundles that contain the concept with PIH concept ID `123`.
+Then use `./find-concept.sh 123` to find the MDS packages that contain the concept with PIH concept ID `123`.
+The other `find-concept-` scripts work similarly.
+Execute any one of them with no arguments to see usage info.

+The script `find-package-by-name.sh <name>` will show you which of the header.xml and metadata.xml files (which only have number suffixes) has `<name>` in the name.
+Try `find-package-by-name.sh ncd`.

 ### PIH EMR Concept Management Process